guardian/projectlocker/postrun/README.md

 A postrun script should provide a function called `postrun`.
 This will be called with the following keyword arguments:

+- **dataCache**: dictionary of string->string pairs containing information persisted by previous actions.
+If you rely on values here you should use the UI to declare a dependency on the action that sets the value you need.
 - **projectFile**: path of the created project file
 - **projectId**: numeric ID of the created project entry
 - **vidispineProjectId**: vidispine ID of the project, or an empty string if none is set